Ifeanyi222/Calculator_App/README.md

 # Calculator_App
-Building a Calculator App for performing mathematical operations using Dart programming language
+Building a Simple Calculator App for performing mathematical operations using Dart programming language